jinpark-pro/swift_data_collections/README.md

   - Check whether you've received valid data back from the API.
 If you have, try and decode it into a `SearchResponse` object.
   - If you successfully unwrapped the data and decoded the `SearchResponse` object, pass the results property on SearchResponse through the completion handler.
 Remember that the results property on SearchResponse has the array of individual StoreItem objects.
   - If the JSON fails to decode properly, catch the error and call the completion handler with the error.

+##### Step 4 Call Your Function

+- With the `StoreItem` struct, the intermediary `SearchResponse` struct, the `fetchItems` function, and your search query, you're ready to call your function and create your model objects.
+  - Call the `fetchItems` function and pass in your query.
+Check for errors and print the decoded [StoreItem] array in a do/catch statement.
+Remember to use a Task to wrap your function call.
+- You did it!
+You've fetched data and decoded it into your own custom model object.
+You'll use code just like this for fetching data to display in your apps.
+Be sure to save your playground to your project folder for future reference.